onglityit/technical-assignment-20220218/README.md

 1. log file will store the line in nvarchar(1000), longer than that it would be truncated
 1. for those good file, original transaction dates are not required to be stored in db.
 Instead, the datetime are stored in db column with one single format only.
 1. for bad files, original transaction dates format are in-tact so when troubleshooting, the erroneous format can be seen
+1. take note that azure function local.settings.json is ignored by git